 The Premier’s Priority aims to reduce potentially preventable visits to hospital by 5% through to 2023 for people who can safely receive their care in the community.
 Delivering this result will strengthen the care provided to people in the community, improve the experience for patients and keep people healthier in the long-term.

 How are we tracking?

-While the pandemic has been a significant challenge for our health services and staff, it has also driven increased availability and uptake of virtual care services, improving access for patients to high quality multidisciplinary specialist care in many settings across NSW.
-The state-wide implementation of the risk-of-hospitalisation algorithm is also assisting in the early identification of patients who are at risk of hospitalisation.
+While the pandemic has been a significant challenge for our health services and staff, it has also driven increased availability and uptake of virtual care services including remote in-home monitoring, which improves access for patients to high quality multidisciplinary specialist care in many settings across NSW.

 What are we doing?

-NSW Health is responding to increasing health care needs by supporting local health districts to implement innovative, locally-led models of appropriate and coordinated care that meet the needs of patients.
+NSW Health is responding to increasing health care needs by supporting local health districts to implement integrated coordinated care that meet the needs of patients.

-These initiatives also improve linkages between primary, community and hospital care, expand virtual care models, increase access to preventative care, and support patients to be treated outside of hospital settings when safe and appropriate.
+These initiatives improve linkages between primary, community and hospital care.
+The expansion of virtual care models improves access to preventative care, and supports patients to be treated outside of hospital settings, when safe and appropriate.

 NSW Health is working with primary care partners to scale up those initiatives which are having the greatest impact on outcomes for vulnerable and at-risk populations.
 This will further increase accessibility to appropriate care pathways.

 The NSW Government has also introduced reforms that:

 - expand the number of vaccinations pharmacists can administer